 Ten of us shared different dishes, so we all had a delicious sampling of delectable food.
 The Altamura family has such a passion for pizza, that they had a wood-burning pizza oven custom made in Murano, Italy.
 The pairing of Ciccio’s food and wine from Altamura Vineyard is a home run.
 I can attest to the fact that the richly textured Cabernet Sauvignon that we enjoyed with dinner was stunning.

-In my pursuit to find the best places to wine, dine, explore and more for keys2thecoast.com, I have experienced some of the most amazing Cabernet Sauvignon’s from Paso Robles, to the Santa Ynez Valley, and as far away as the Tuscan Region of Italy … I take my wine pretty seriously and can say without fear of contradiction, it’s one of the best ever made.
+In my pursuit to find the best places to wine, dine, explore and more for keys2thecoast.com, I have experienced some of the most amazing Cabernet Sauvignon’s from Paso Robles, CA to the Santa Ynez Valley, CA and as far away as the Tuscan Region of Italy … I take my wine pretty seriously and can say without fear of contradiction, it’s one of the best ever made.

 Even though the Napa Valley is only 35 miles long, there is so much to see and experience that I would recommend a visit of at least a week.
-We were only able to visit a couple of wineries each day because each tasting took much longer that we are accustomed to on the Central Coast.
+We were only able to visit a couple of wineries each day because each tasting took much longer than we are accustomed to on the Central Coast.

 Be aware, that many locations are by appointment only and the tasting fees that I experienced were a bit of a shock.
 In Napa, our tastings ranged from $30 to $90 per person.
 However, it’s well worth it for a vacation getaway.